Skip to main content

 • Tap Software updates.

-If you’ve tried all of the above and the card machine still isn’t reading chip cards, please contact our Support Team via the Yoco App (mobile or web) in-app chat.
+If you’ve tried all of the above and the card machine still isn’t reading chip cards, please contact Yoco Support via the in-app chat.

-Khumo is stuck on ‘Something went wrong’ error during a sale
+'Something went wrong’ message shows during a sale

-If your Khumo/Khumo Print gets stuck with the ‘Something went wrong’ message on your screen when you’re trying to process a sale, there could be an issue with your user permissions, or your account may need to be updated.
+If your Khumo/Khumo Print or Khumo 2/Khumo Print 2 gets stuck with the ‘Something went wrong’ error message on your screen when you’re trying to process a sale, there could be an issue with your user permissions, or your account may need to be updated.

 1. Log in to the Yoco App (mobile or web).